CrayLabs/SmartSim/doc/ss_logger.rst

 ========
 Overview
 ========
 SmartSim supports experiment tracking through logging functionality offered by the SmartSim `log` module.
 The logger, supported by Python logging, enables monitoring the experiment at runtime by allowing users to print messages **to stdout** and/or **to file** from within the Python driver script.
-The SmartSim logger permits users to categorize messages by severity level.
-Users may instruct SmartSim to print to stdout certain severity level log messages and omit others through the `SMARTSIM_LOG_LEVEL` environment variable.
+The SmartSim logger categorizes messages by severity level.

+Users may instruct SmartSim to log certain severity level log messages and omit others through the `SMARTSIM_LOG_LEVEL` environment variable.
 The `SMARTSIM_LOG_LEVEL` environment variable may be overridden when logging to file by specifying a log level to the ``log_to_file()`` function.
-Examples walking through both logging :ref:`to stdout<log_to_stdout>` and :ref:`to file<log_to_file>` are provided below.
+Examples walking through logging :ref:`to stdout<log_to_stdout>` and :ref:`to file<log_to_file>` are provided below.

 SmartSim offers **four** log functions to use within the Python driver script.
 The below functions accept string messages:

+- ``logger.error()``
 - ``logger.warning()``
-- ``logger.error()``
 - ``logger.info()``
 - ``logger.debug()``

-The `SMARTSIM_LOG_LEVEL` environment variable accepts **three** log levels: `quiet`, `info` and `debug`.
-By settings the environment to one of the log levels, will control the log messages printed at runtime.
+The `SMARTSIM_LOG_LEVEL` environment variable accepts **four** log levels: `quiet`, `info`, `debug` and `developer`.
+Setting the log level in the environment (or via the override function) controls the log messages that are output at runtime.
 The log levels are listed below from highest severity to lowest severity:

 - level: `quiet`